Creuse

 Creuse ([kʁøz]; Cruesa or Crosa) is a department in central France named after the river Creuse.
 After Lozère, it is the second least populated department in France.
 It is bordered by Indre and Cher to the north, Allier and Puy-de-Dôme to the east, Corrèze to the south, and Haute-Vienne to the west.
+In 2020, the population of this department is 115,995, while the official estimates in 2022 is 113,711.